-1. Hair must be clean, neat, and styled to give a professional image.
-It must be off the collar.
-Minimal and hair color matching hair pins, barrettes, etc. should be used.
-No head bands are allowed.
-Buns, braids, and secured pony tails work best for long hair.
-Beard/mustache must be neatly groomed.
+- 1. Hair must be clean, neat, and styled to give a professional image. - 2.
+It must be off the collar. - 3.
+Minimal hair color and matching hairpins, barrettes, etc. should be used. - 4.
+No bright colored headbands are allowed.
+Buns, braids, and secured ponytails work best for long hair. - 5.
+Beard/mustache must be neatly groomed. - 6.
 Extreme hair color is not allowed, (i.e. orange, green, blue, etc.)